rafael-santiago/macgonuts/doc/MANUAL.md

 ### The spoof command

-Maybe the ``spoof`` command is the command for what you arrived here.
-With ``spoof`` command you can deceive a host by making it think that you are the droid that it was looking for...
+>Maybe the ``spoof`` command is the command what you arrived here for.
+With ``spoof`` command you can deceive a host by making it thinks that you are the droid that it was looking for...

 If you run: